-The first field installation of AICV® was presented in the Kingdom of Saudi Arabia during The SPE 2016 Annual Technical Symposium and Exhibition in Dharan the 26th – 28th of September 2016.
+The first field installation of AICV® was performed August 2015 ,and the experiences were presented in the Kingdom of Saudi Arabia during The SPE 2016 Annual Technical Symposium and Exhibition in Dharan the 26th – 28th of September 2016.
 The paper Optimizing Reservoir Performance through Utilization of Autonomous Inflow Control Valve describes lessons Learnt from this World’s First Installation August 2015.

 Several successful installations

-In addition to Saudi Arabia, the AICV® technology have been successfully installed and tested in several wells around the world, including Norway, Canada and China.
+In addition to Saudi Arabia, the AICV® technology have been successfully installed and tested in several wells around the world, including Europe, Middle East, North America and Asia.
 The installations have been onshore and offshore, in carbonate and sand stone reservoir, in new and existing wells.

 Some of our early partners are already in the process of planning for use and implementation of the AICV® technology in their next wells.
 Now we are looking for more business partners around the world.
 Please contact us for more information